apache/nutch-site/README.md

 # Creating new Content

-Check out the [Hugo documentation](https://github.com/jeblister/kube#getting-started).
+Check out the [Kube documentation](https://github.com/jeblister/kube#getting-started).
 Any further questions should be added to `dev at nutch dot apache dot org`.

 # Contributing